VDI App: Azure Machine is Not Associated as Azure Machine in Topology View

 Issue

 However, in the VDI App, the Azure machine is not associated in the Machines dropdown list.
-The Machines (Azure) item is grayed out and you cannot select and filter the machine.
+The Machines (Azure) item is grayed out and you can't select and filter the machine.

 Virtual machines in the VDI App are associated according to the internal property AssociationMask which you can query with the Invoke-CUQuery cmdlet on the monitor machine.

-For example, if you want to know the AssociationMask of of all monitored machine, use the following query:
+For example, if you want to know the AssociationMask of all monitored machines, use the following query:

 (Invoke-CUQuery -Scheme main -Table Computers -Fields AssociationMask, FQDN).Data